Coming Sunday, Nov. 24, 2019

 The market runs from the market day, the Sunday before Thanksgiving in November, until the Monday before Christmas Day.
 “Shopping lists” identifying all the projects for the year are placed in parish bulletins the week before the market day and copies are available throughout the market period on the Welcome Cart or at the parish office.
 After the market day, all Christmas cards and project descriptions are available through the parish office.
-In addition, an after-market table is set up on the parish patio on Sunday, Dec.
-2. The 2018 deadline to the parish office is Monday, Dec.
-17.
+In addition, an after-market table is set up in the OLA auditorium on Sunday, Dec.
+8. The 2019 deadline to the parish office is Monday, Dec.
+23.

 To volunteer to help, contact Monica Awad at firstname.lastname@example.org .